ParadiseSS13/Paradise/docs/coding/quickstart.md

 #### Typo Or Grammar
 The easiest of them all if you can properly speak English.
 Say the multitool description text is: `"Used for pusling wires to test which to cut.
-Not recommended by doctors."` Then you can easily fix the typo by just changing the value of the string to the correct spelling.
+Not recommended by doctors."` Then you can easily fix the typo ("pusling" to "pulsing") by just changing the value of the string to the correct spelling.

 #### Wrong Logic
 This one really depends on the context.
 But let us take the following example.